SowmyaVisvanathan/crypt-exp-8/README.md

 ## EX - 8 : Implementation of Data Encryption Standard

 ### Aim:
-Implementation of Advanced Encryption Standard
+To implementation of DES Encryption Standard

 ### Algorithm
 ```